-Streamside Salamanders are winter breeders that can be found under rocks along streams as early as November.
+Streamside Salamanders breed in the winter, and they can be found under rocks along streams as early as November.
 The breeding season is prolonged and females may deposit eggs anytime from January to March.
 The females attach their eggs to the underside of submerged rocks.
-Adults and occasionally juveniles can be found in the vicinity of the streams throughout spring and larvae are prevalent in streams during late April and May.
-Most salamanders will metamorphose during June, and it is not uncommon to find juveniles under rocks along drying streams at this time.
+Adults and occasional juveniles can be found in the vicinity of the streams throughout spring, and larvae are prevalent in streams during late April and May.
+Most salamanders will metamorphose in June, and it is not uncommon to find juveniles under rocks along drying streams at this time.
 Outside of the breeding season, Streamside Salamanders are fossorial and largely inactive on the surface.

 Despite their restricted range in the state, Streamside Salamanders are abundant in many of southeastern Indiana's streams and will breed at disturbed and extensively altered sites.
 Streamside Salamanders are considered a species of special concern in Indiana due to their restricted range.
-Their status according to the IUCN Red List is “Near Threatened” and their population is believed to be decreasing.
+Their status according to the IUCN Red List is “Near Threatened”, and some populations are believed to be declining.

 Bogart, J. P., K. Bi, J. Fu, D. WA Noble, and J. Niedzwiecki.
 2007.
 Unisexual Salamanders (Genus Ambystoma) Present a New Reproductive Mode for Eukaryotes.
 Genome 50:119-136.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
 Houghton Mifflin, New York, NY.

 Garcia, T. S. and A. Sih.
 2003.
 Color Change and Color-dependent Behavior in Response to Predation Risk in the Salamander Sister Species Ambystoma barbouri and Ambystoma texanum.
 Oecologia 137:131-139.